Fumenoid/SecBot/README.md

-# JHDBot
+# SecBot

-The bot of John Hammond discord using discord.py
+The bot for my university security discord using discord.py

 ## Setup